gu-fan/riv.vim/doc/riv.rst

   ===========  ========================

-    See `Simple Tables`__
+  See `Simple Tables`__ for syntax details.

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#simple-tables

 Folding
 ~~~~~~~~

+**Folding** is a vim feature to display a range of lines as a single line.

+Thus you can get a better overview of the strucutre of documents.

+And you can manage the folded lines with actions as one line,
+like: select, copy, paste ... etc.

-Fold reStructuredText file with sections, lists, and blocks automatically.
+Riv fold reStructuredText file with sections, lists, and blocks automatically,
+And provide extra infos of them.

 * Actions (Normal Mode Only):